-If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the public offering price per share of our common stock and the as-adjusted net tangible book value per share of our common stock immediately after this offering.
+If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.

-As of June 30, 2025, our historical net tangible book value (deficit), as adjusted for a reverse stock split of our common stock at a 1-for- ratio, was , or per share of our common stock.
-Net tangible book value (deficit) per share represents our total tangible assets (total assets less intangible assets) less total liabilities and convertible preferred stock, divided by the total number of our outstanding shares of common stock as of June 30, 2025, as adjusted for a reverse stock split of our common stock at a 1-for- ratio.
+As of September 30, 2025, our historical net tangible book value (deficit), was \$(2,966,258), or \$(0.03) per share of our common stock.
+Net tangible book value (deficit) per share represents our total tangible assets (total assets less intangible assets) less total liabilities, divided by the total number of our outstanding shares of common stock as of September 30, 2025.
+After giving effect to the pro forma effect of the issuance of 82,553 shares (on a post-reverse stock split basis) of common stock upon the cashless exercise of options in December 2025, and the reverse stock split of our common stock at a 1-for-5 ratio effective December 26, 2025, our pro forma net tangible book value (deficit), would have been approximately \$(2,966,258), or \$(0.15) per share of our common stock.

-After giving effect to the sale and issuance of shares of common stock in this offering, at the assumed public offering price of \$ per share, the most recent reported sale price of our common stock on , 2025, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2025 would have been approximately \$ million, or \$ per share of our common stock.
-This represents an immediate increase in net tangible book value of approximately \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors.
+After giving further effect to the issuance and sale of 4,819,278 shares of common stock in this offering, assuming a public offering price of \$4.15 per share, the most recent reported sale price of our common stock on January 9, 2026, and our receipt of the net proceeds from such issuance and sale, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2025 would have been approximately \$14.8 million, or \$0.61 per share of our common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of approximately \$0.76 per share to our existing stockholders and an immediate dilution of \$3.54 per share to new investors.

-Dilution per share to investors participating in this offering is determined by subtracting as-adjusted net tangible book value per share after this offering from the public offering price per share paid by investors participating in this offering.
-The following table illustrates this dilution (without giving effect to any exercise by the underwriters of their option to purchase additional shares):
+Dilution per share to investors participating in this offering is determined by subtracting the pro forma as adjusted net tangible book value per share after this offering from the public offering price per share paid by investors participating in this offering.
+The following table illustrates this dilution:

-Assumed public offering price per share \$ Net tangible book value per share as of June 30, 2025 \$ Increase in net tangible book value per share attributable to investors participating in this offering \$ As-adjusted net tangible book value per share immediately after this offering \$ Dilution in as-adjusted net tangible book value per share to new investors participating in this offering \$
+Assumed public offering price per share \$ 4.15 Historical net tangible book value per share as of September 30, 2025 (based on pre-reverse stock split shares outstanding) \$ (0.03) Decrease in pro forma net tangible book value per share attributable to our existing stockholders (based on post-reverse stock split shares outstanding) \$ (0.12) Pro forma net tangible book value per share attributable to our existing stockholders \$ (0.15) Increase in pro forma as adjusted net tangible book value per share attributable to our existing stockholders \$ 0.76 Pro forma as adjusted net tangible book value per share immediately after this offering \$ 0.61 Dilution in pro forma as adjusted net tangible book value per share to new investors participating in this offering \$ 3.54

-The dilution information discussed above is illustrative and will change based on the actual public offering price and other terms of this offering determined at pricing.
-If the underwriters exercise their option to purchase additional shares in full, our as adjusted net tangible book value per share after this offering would be approximately \$ per share, and the dilution in as adjusted net tangible book value per share to new investors participating in this offering would be \$ per share.
+The dilution information discussed above is illustrative and will change based on the actual number of shares and public offering price and other terms of this offering determined at pricing.
+If the underwriters exercise their option to purchase 722,892 additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be approximately \$0.70 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors participating in this offering would be \$3.45 per share.